rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### Data Validation

-Post Incremental copy process is completed , the Gen1 file and folder details are written into CSV
+Post Incremental copy process is completed , the Gen1 file and folder details are written into CSV.

 ### Comparison Report